Parse Server Firebase Alternative for China | AppInChina

 How Can AppInChina Help?

 We will set you up with a Parse Server instance hosted locally in China on Chinese servers.
-Not only will it fulfill all compliance requirements of Chinese law, but it will ensure that your users enjoy a more responsive and speedy experience.
+Not only will it fulfill all compliance requirements of Chinese law, but it is a simple and easy Firebase alternative that will ensure that your users enjoy a more responsive and speedy experience.